 First, you need to set a clear goal.
 If you start a project without knowing what your team has to achieve, it’s misleading and a waste of time.
 When defining your goal, make sure to use clear metrics, and performance management indicators, which you can control on a daily basis, in order to be informed about the progress.

 A project is not only successful once you have reached the goal – the time spent on the project is also very meaningful.
-If you spend years on it, it isn’t as successful as an early finished project.
-Set deadlines for the project itself, as well as for sub-tasks.
+If you spend years on it, it isn’t as successful as an early finished project—set deadlines for the project itself and sub-tasks.

 Afterwards, delegate the sub-tasks to your team members, communicate their responsibilities to them and clarify all questions.